A method to assess trustworthiness of machine coding at scale: Systematic uncertainty in new data sets

 \subsection{Recommendations}

-We identify one key recommendation for determining the systematic effects in applying a machine coding algorithm to a new population: \begin{enumerate} \item When applying a trained model to a new student population, re-measure $S(E_C)$ by hand-coding a subset of the test data from the new population.
-Then follow the recommendations of the previous section using this new value of $S(E_C)$. \end{enumerate}
+We identify one key recommendation for determining the systematic effects in applying a machine coding algorithm to a new population: \begin{enumerate} \item When applying a trained model to a new student population, re-generate $S(E_C)$ by hand-coding a subset of the test data from the new population.
+Then follow the recommendations of the previous section using this new function $S(E_C)$. \end{enumerate}

+Additional hand-coded data are needed to measure systematics in the new data set.
+The amount of data needed will be comparable to the amount of data needed to measure systematic uncertainty from the trained algorithm in Sec.~\ref{Sec:systematic}, though it may be possible to use less data if it can be shown with a smaller amount of data that systematics are not greater than the previously calculated systematic uncertainty in the trained algorithm.
+In this case, the previously calculated function $S(E_C)$ may be used to compute the systematic.